Yolngu: Kinship system

 Yolŋu groups are connected by a complex kinship system (gurruṯu).
 This system governs fundamental aspects of Yolŋu life, including responsibilities for ceremony and marriage rules.
-People are introduced to children in terms of their relation to the child ("grandmother", "uncle", etc), introducing the child to kinship from the beginning.
+People are introduced to children in terms of their relation to the child ("grandmother", "uncle", etc.), introducing the child to kinship from the beginning.

 Yolŋu societies are generally described in terms of a division of two exogamous patrimoieties: Dhuwa and Yirritja.
 Each of these is represented by people of a number of different groups, each of which have their own lands, languages, totems and philosophies.

 A Yirritja person must always marry a Dhuwa person (and vice versa).
 Children take their father's moiety, meaning that if a man or woman is Dhuwa, their mother will be Yirritja (and vice versa).

 Kinship relations are also mapped onto the lands owned by the Yolŋu through their hereditary estates – so almost everything is either Yirritja or Dhuwa – every fish, stone, river, etc., belongs to one or the other moiety.
 For example, Yirritja yiḏaki (didgeridoos) are shorter and higher-pitched than Dhuwa yiḏaki.
 A few items are wakinŋu (without moiety).

 The term yothu-yindi (after which the band takes its name) literally means child-big (one), and describes the special relationship between a person and their mother's moiety (the opposite to their own).
 Because of yothu-yindi, Yirritja have a special interest in and duty towards Dhuwa (and vice versa).
 For example, a Gumatj man may craft the varieties of yiḏaki associated with his own (Yirritja) clan group and the varieties associated with his mother's (Dhuwa) clan group.

 The word for "selfish" or "self-centred" in the Yolŋu languages is gurrutumiriw, literally "kin lacking" or "acting as if one has no kin".

 The moiety-based kinship of the Yolngu does not map in a straightforward way to the notion of the nuclear family, which makes accurate standardised reporting of households and relationships difficult, for example in the census.
-Polygamy is a normal part of Yolngu life: one man was known to have 29 wives, a record exceed only by polygamous arrangements among the Tiwi.
+Polygamy is a normal part of Yolngu life: one man was known to have 29 wives, a record exceeded only by polygamous arrangements among the Tiwi.